 Xerox and Miss Bell emerged from the Hedge in Manchester around 2004 and made their way down to London about a year later -- the Freehold of the Workers' Engines was a bit too emphatically working-class for a pair of True Fae-crafted office drones to find comfortable.
 Since then, while Miss Bell has somehow ended up rising in the ranks, Xerox's stayed more or less firmly where he is.
 He runs messages for the Unseelie, mostly, and does other small jobs around the Freehold.
 He's still got an anti-authoritarian streak, but Miss Bell and Todd both have a certain talent for directing it into useful avenues.

-Virtue: Curious Vice: Callous Long-Term Aspiration: To achieve a position of power in the Unseelie Court
+Virtue: Curious Vice: Paranoid Long-Term Aspiration: To achieve a position of power in the Unseelie Court

 Background: Formerly the ghoul of Lauren Darrow, given to her as a present by the Lady of London, Elizabeth Sheridan, presently a changeling of the Unseelie Court.